bediger4000/dyck-languages/README.md

 ---

-Four Programs doing Dyck word recognition differently:
+Five Programs doing Dyck word recognition differently:

 `counter.go` counts characters, +1 for an opening parenthesis, -1 for a closing.
 If the counter becomes negative, or is non-zero at the end of the word,